ondrejch/2022-NERTHUS-neutronics/README.md

 | `get_results()`    | stores the results of a run into object attributes                                |
 | `cleanup()`        | removes the directory and all files in the directory the model was run            |

-Note: the `get_results()` method retrieves the criticality constant, neutron generation time and the total and delayed neutron fractions which are stored in `self.k`, `self.ngt`, `self.beta_tot`, and `self.betas`, respectfully.
-When running the model without depletion, the variables are a list with the first value being the value returned from serpent, and the second value being the associated error.
-When run with depletion, each value is a list of lists where each index corresponds to a depletion step.
+Note: the `get_results()` method retrieves the criticality constant, neutron generation time and the delayed neutron fractions which are stored in `self.k`, `self.ngt`, `self.beta_tot`, and `self.betas`, respectfully.
+When running the model without depletion, the variables are a list with the first value being the value returned from Serpent, and the second value being the associated error.
+When run with depletion, each value is a list of lists where each index stores the value and error at each depletion step.

+## burn.py